Create a New Stack

 Stacks that are created in one API endpoint are not available in another API endpoint.
-Because AWS OpsWorks users are also region-specific, if you want AWS OpsWorks users in one of these endpoint regions to manage stacks in another endpoint region, you must import the users to the endpoint in which the stacks reside.
+Because AWS OpsWorks users are also region-specific, if you want AWS OpsWorks users in one of these endpoint regions to manage stacks in another endpoint region, you must import the users to the endpoint with which the stacks are associated.
 For more information about importing users, see Importing Users into AWS OpsWorks.

 - Hostname theme

 (Optional) A string that is used to generate a default hostname for each instance.
 The default value is Layer Dependent, which uses the short name of the instance's layer and appends a unique number to each instance.
 For example, the role-dependent Load Balancer theme root is "lb".
 The first instance you add to the layer is named "lb1", the second "lb2", and so on.

 (Optional) Whether to automatically update the AWS OpsWorks agent when a new version is available, or use a specified agent version and manually update it.
 This feature is available on Chef 11.10 and Chef 12 stacks.
 The default setting is Manual update, set to the latest agent version.

 AWS OpsWorks installs an agent on each instance that communicates with the service and handles tasks such as initiating Chef runs in response to lifecycle events.
 This agent is regularly updated.
 You have two options for specifying the agent version for your stack.

 Auto-update – AWS OpsWorks automatically installs each new agent version on the stack's instances as soon as the update is available.